 Obtaining your medical card in Massachusetts involves two steps:

-- Get a physician’s certification in writing that cannabis will help your condition (check out this comprehensive list of authorized physicians to recommend medical cannabis).
+- Get a physician’s certification in writing that cannabis will help your condition.
+An order by the Cannabis Control Commission now allows doctors to offer initial patient certifications virtually, so you don’t even have to leave the house.
+Check out this comprehensive list of authorized physicians to recommend medical cannabis).

 - Register with the state’s Medical Use of Marijuana Program.

-Your physician will provide you with a pin number that can be used to register with the medical program online, or through a mail-in paper registration process.
+- Your physician will provide you with a pin number that can be used to register with the medical program online, or through a mail-in paper registration process.
 You’ll also be required to present a valid form of ID (Driver’s license, ID Card, Passport, Military ID) and proof of Massachusetts residency, as well as a current photograph of yourself.
+If you complete the registration online, the state website will pull in the picture from your driver’s license so you won’t need a current photo.
+Once you have these items, submit your registration and $50 registration fee.
+You will be issued a temporary paper ID card that will expire four weeks after you register.
+You can use this while you wait for your plastic ID card in the mail (usually takes 1-2 weeks).
+Then just print out your card and bring it with you to the dispensary.

 Private consultation rooms